topaz1008/voronoi-breakable/README.md

 Obviously it's not the most efficient way to do that but for this purpose of this demo it is fast enough.

-NOTE: This demo is just a simple poc tech demo, might invest more in the future to make this code written better. but for the time being this is just a research/poc/educational project.
+NOTE: This demo is just a simple poc tech demo, might invest more in the future to make this code better written. but for the time being this is just a research/poc/educational project.

 ## Demo